Gift givers need to think outside the box

 Are experiences more coveted than items?

-Many companies were still paying for gifts that their stakeholders neither wanted nor needed says Tamara DiMattina, creator of start-up that champions experiences over product consumption.
+Many companies are still paying for gifts that their stakeholders neither want nor need says Tamara DiMattina, creator of a start-up that champions experiences over product consumption.
 The New Joneses sells tickets, massages and day trips rather than conventional physical executive gratuities.

 “We promote new form of consumption – a lifestyle that’s better for us, our wallets, our people and planet.
 All our reading shows that greater, more lasting happiness comes from experiences over things,” says Tamara.

 *Originally published November 30th, 2015.
 Updated November 23rd, 2018.